lbaw-admin/lbaw-laravel-2017-18/README.md

 # Setting up the Development repository

 At this time, you are ready to start working on your project.
-You should have your own repository and this repository in the same folder and then copy the contents of this repository to your own:
+You should have your own repository and a copy of this this repository in the same folder in your machine and then copy the contents of this repository to your own:

     git clone git@github.com:<YOUR GITHUB>/lbaw17GG # if not yet available locally git clone git@github.com:lbaw-admin/lbaw-laravel.git
-    rm -rf lbaw-laravel/.git  # Remove the git folder cd lbaw17GG
+    rm -rf lbaw-laravel/.git  # remove the git folder cd lbaw17GG # goto your repository
-    git checkout master # make sure you are using the master branch cp -r ../lbaw-laravel/ . # You replace lbaw17GG with your group number or appropriare repository folder git add .
-    git commit -m "base laravel structure"
+    git checkout master # make sure you are using the master branch cp -r ../lbaw-laravel/ . # copy all the demo files git add .  # add the new files to your repository git commit -m "Base laravel structure"
     git push origin master

 **Tip**: If you're having trouble cloning from GitHub using *ssh*, check [this](https://help.github.com/articles/connecting-to-github-with-ssh/).